Home » Recipes » Dinner Ideas » Beijing Beef

 How to Make Beijing Beef

-4. Create Beijing beef sauce – In a small bowl, combine a bit of water with sugar, ketchup, rice vinegar, garlic, and red pepper flakes.
+3. Make the Beijing beef sauce.
+Meanwhile, combine a bit of water with sugar, ketchup, rice vinegar, garlic, and red pepper flakes in a small bowl.

-5. Add Beijing beef sauce – Reduce heat to medium, stir the sauce into the sautéed steak and vegetables, and let simmer for a few minutes.
+4. Combine.
+Reduce the heat and stir the sauce into the sautéed steak and vegetables.
+Let that simmer for a few minutes.

 chopsticks holding a piece of Beijing beef over a white bowl